bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 ---
 The concept of Concurrent Mode is not a new revolutionary feature, but for React it creates some nice new opportunities.
 In most React applications today there are some problems with rendering.
 If you have triggered some sort of list update or other time consuming task, and you want to go on with your life, that's not always that easy.
 If all the performance on your device is busy rendering an exceptional big list, it will not be able to give feedback for other events before it is done.
 To give it an analogy, imagine you have that one friend that only talks and talks, and you never get possibility to say anything.
 That's rendering and it blocks even though you have new input!

+# The Concept of Concurrent Mode

+As I mention in the introduction of this article, the concept of Concurrent Mode is not a _new feature_.
+Think of processors as an example, they got a scheduler prioritising the most important taks when some resources is available.
+The same is it for React, but instead of a processor, React has one thread it has to use wisely.

 # The User Experience